Student Services

 Residence Hall Student Organizations

 All residence halls on campus combine to form the Residence Halls Association (RHA).
 The Residence Halls Association acts as the voice of residential area students to the University administration concerning policies and regulations, and coordinates campus-wide activities for the enrichment of residential area living.
-Each hall has its own elected officers and constitution, and is a part of the RHA system of representative government.
-There are numerous opportunities for involvement in the halls, such as floor officer, social committees, food committees, and sports and athletic activities.
+Each hall has its own elected officers and constitution and is a part of the RHA system of representative government.
+There are numerous opportunities for involvement in the halls, such as floor officers, social committees, food committees, and sports and athletic activities.

 The Prepare to Program Conference is designed to provide incoming students the opportunity to learn about leadership opportunities in the residence halls.
-To date over 700 students have participated in this leadership development program.

 Students With Children

-Information on child care in the Stillwater community is available at the following locations on campus:
+Information on childcare in the Stillwater community is available at the following locations on campus:

-Non-Traditional Student Services, 211 Classroom Building, 405-744-5488
+• Non-Traditional Student Services, 211 Classroom Building, 405-744-5488

-Non-Traditional Student Organization, 211 Student Union, 405-744-7508
+• Non-Traditional Student Organization, 211 Student Union, 405-744-7508

-Information Technology
+Enterprise Information Technology

 Service Access

-Access to IT services is managed through the O-Key system.
+Access to EIT services is managed through the O-Key system.
 O-Key organizes identity data and roles to assign the correct access to the appropriate resources at the right times.
 Individuals use O-Key to manage passwords, emergency alert preferences, missing contact information and more.

 ID Cards